telecter/cmd-launcher/README.md

 }
 ```
 ### Search
-The `search` command can search for Minecraft versions or instances that you have.
+The `search` command can search for Minecraft  or mod loader versions.
 While it defaults to searching for installed instances, it can also search for game, Fabric, and Quilt versions.

 ```bash
 cmd-launcher search [<query>] [--kind {instances, versions, fabric, quilt}]